-A Standing Panel member’s appointment to an IRP Panel will not take effect unless and until the Standing Panel member signsa Notice of Standing Panel Appointment affirming that the member is available to serve and is Independent and Impartial pursuant to the ICDR Rules.
-In addition to disclosing relationaships with parties to the DISPUTE, IRP PANEL members must also disclose the existence of any material relationships with ICANN, and/or an ICANN Supporting Organization or Advisory Committee.
+A Standing Panel member’s appointment to an IRP Panel will not take effect unless and until the Standing Panel member signs, within 7 days of appointment, a Notice of Standing Panel Appointment confirming their compliance with the Conflict of Interest requirements at Bylaws, Article 4, Section 4.3(q)(i) and making any disclosures of material relationships so required.
+If the Standing Panel member is unable or unwilling to do so within the timeframe, an alternative IRP Panelist will be selected, following the procedures set out in this Rule 3.

+Where an IRP Panelist is to be appointed from outside of the Standing Panel, their appointment will not take effect unless and until the proposed Panelist signs, within 7 days of appointment, a Notice of Panelist Appointment confirming their compliance with the same Conflict of Interest requirements as apply to a Standing Panel, as set out at Bylaws, Article 4, Section 4.3(q)(i) and making any disclosures of material relationships so required.
+If the proposed Panelist is unable or unwilling to do so within the timeframe, an alternative IRP Panelist will be selected, following the procedures set out in this Rule 3.

+Prior to accepting any appointment, potential IRP Panelists are also expected to consider whether other circumstances of the relevant IRP are liable to give rise to a conflict of interest or give rise to the appearance of a conflict of interest.

+Where, at any time, an IRP Panelist becomes aware of a conflict of interest or circumstances giving rise to the appearance of a conflict of interest, they must recuse themselves.

 Rationale: Bylaws s 4.3(q)(i) refers to some conflict-of-interest criteria that Standing Panel members must adhere to.
 In addition to general requirements of independence from ICANN, SOs and ACs, these criteria also refer to independence from “any other participant in an IRP proceeding”.
 The IOT understands this to require independence of IRP Panelists selected to hear an IRP, disclosure of potential conflicts of interest, and recusal of the Panelist where such a conflict arises.
 This Rule 3.5 seeks to reflect that understanding, both for Standing Panel members and for any IRP Panelist appointed from outside of the Standing Panel.